mvcss/mvcss.github.com/source/foundation/config.md

 ### Variables

-All variables in MVCSS are defined in Config and are prefixed by their role or respective component/structure.
+All variables in MVCSS are defined in Config and are prefixed by their role or respective Component/Structure.

 *   `$b-*` for base variables
 *   `$c-*` for colors
 *   `$f-*` for fonts
 *   `$breakpoint-*` for breakpoints
-*   `$componentName-*` for components
+*   `$componentName-*` for Components
-*   `$structureName-*` for structures
+*   `$structureName-*` for Structures

-Colors are a somewhat complicated issue, but we've had the most success defining an initial palette and then referencing those colors within other varibles.
+Colors are a somewhat complicated issue, but we've had the most success defining an initial palette, and then referencing those colors within other varibles.
 In projects with a limited set of colors, you may not need a palette section, so we encourage you to choose the approach you prefer.

 ```sass
 // -------------------------------------